 11. Sip on a wee dram at The National Whisky Festival

 Returning to SWG3 this January with it’s sell-out event is The National Whisky Festival, enjoy a diverse selection of whiskies and guest spirits.
-Across two extensive three-and-a-half hour sessions each event will showcase dozens of exhibitors from many of the most exciting and innovative names in the industry.
+Across two extensive three-and-a-half hour sessions on January 21, each event will showcase dozens of exhibitors from many of the most exciting and innovative names in the industry.
 Whether you’re a seasoned enthusiast or a curious newcomer, you can expect a full programme of live entertainment, tasting masterclasses as well as pop-up food and drink vendors and craft stalls.

 Topgolf, the brand-new entertainment golf spot with climate-controlled bays branched out to Glasgow’s Rutherglen area and opened its doors on December 16.
 Players can expect tech-driven games in a three-story venue, a generous food and drink menu, and a vibe focused on more play for all in the purpose-built venue.
 Situated in Rutherglen, Players will be transported into a new world of gamified golf and take on their friends and family in friendly stand-offs.